jxc136/Skill-Chalenges/brief/to_do_list.md

 >
 > User wants to keep track of their tasks
 > Programme needs to add tasks and see a list of all tasks
+> Programme must mark tasks as complete and have them disappear from the list.
 >
 > ## 2.
 Design the Class Interface
 >